Extended Depth-of-Field Lensless Imaging using an Optimized Radial Mask: Continuous Depth Optical Experiment with a Prototype Camera

 \subsection{PSF Calibration}

-The top right in Fig.~\ref{fig:RealExp} shows the calibrated PSFs.
-The PSFs were calibrated by experimental capture of a spherical wave emitted from a light point source placed $30~\mathrm{cm}$ away from the camera, which was the same distance as the SANKEN toy.
+The top row in Fig.~\ref{fig:RealExpResults} shows the calibrated PSFs.
+The PSFs were calibrated by experimental capture of a spherical wave emitted from a light point source placed approximately $60~\mathrm{cm}$ away from the coded mask.
 The light-point source we used was composed of a semiconductor laser whose central wavelength was 532~nm~(Stradus 532 by Vortran Laser Technology), followed by a spatial filter~(SFB-16DMRO-OBL40-25 by SIGMA KOKI) which contained a pinhole whose diameter was $25~\mathrm{\mu m}$.
 The combination of the laser with the spatial filter generated a spherical wave.